stephensrmmartin/lpd8mk2/README.md

 - `knob_max`: `list[int]` [0-127].
 Maximum MIDI values corresponding to knobs 1-8.
 E.g., `[127, 127, 127, 127, 127, 127, 127, 127]`

 ## Included presets:
+The following four presets are the four programs that, to the best of my recollection, were default an the Akai LPD8 Mkii.

 ### Preset 1
 ```json